The Prey (1983 film): Concept

 The Prey was directed by Edwin Scott Brown, who also co-wrote the film with his wife Summer Brown, who served as the film's producer.
 The film was produced during the height of the slasher film boom, which had become popular after the wake of John Carpenter's immensely profitable 1978 film Halloween.
 The film was director-producer team's first non-pornographic feature, as they had previously worked making adult films.
 After serving as a producer on the softcore thriller film Human Experiments for Essex Productions, studio executive Joseph Steinman offered Edwin Brown a writing and directing job making "a horror film shot in the woods," a setting which at that time had not been greatly featured in horror films.

 Brown and his wife Summer wrote the screenplay, choosing the Colorado Rockies as the setting, and were inspired by Halloween, as well as Wes Craven's The Hills Have Eyes (1977).
 Brown stated that he devised most of the film's plot trajectory and characters, writing drafts of scenes which Summer subsequently edited and organized into a comprehensive screenplay.

 Casting

 The film was lead actress Debbie Thureson's first screen role; she had previously appeared in a Maxim coffee advertisement with Kirk Douglas that aired in Japan.
 Thureson recalled that the screenplay featured little written dialogue, and that much of the filming involved improvisation between the actors.
-The film also marked actress Lori Lethin's first major film role, appearing as Bobbie, Nancy's friend.
+The film also marked actress Lori Lethin's first major film role, appearing as Bobbie, Nancy's friend; she would later become known as a scream queen for her lead roles in other horror films.